 A fun addition to the park is the Snowy Owl Prowl, which first made its appearance in 2021/2022.
 There are light decorations in the shape of owls hidden around the property.
 Count them as you go, guess how many there are and then enter to win a prize.

-In the past, the grand prize for winning the Snowy Owl Prowl has been a family getaway to the Canada Rockies, so it’s a sizeable prize!
+In the past, the grand prize for winning the Snowy Owl Prowl has been a family getaway to the Canadian Rockies, so it’s a sizeable prize!
 Most of the owls are easy to spot, but a few are more challenging.

 See the Capilano Suspension Bridge website for tickets and full details about the Christmas attraction.